Wednesday, August 13

 12 - 1 pm: Lunch, MacEwan Hall, ground floor

-1 - 2 pm: Parallel Sessions, 2nd floor MacEwan Hall AND Taylor Institute for Teaching and Learning
+1 - 2 pm: Parallel Sessions, 2nd floor MacEwan AND Taylor Institute

 Room 2: Youth Empowerment & Cultural Safety, Taylor Institute 118/120